Citizen Police Auxiliary Effectiveness

 A recent article in "Community Policing Exchange" quoted a Police Administrator who said, "Two important issues facing police administrators today: 1) the need to educate the public to gain support, and 2) the need to maintain sufficient staffing to fulfill important, but low priority peripheral functions.
 Leaner budgets require police administrators to do more with less, which provides plenty of opportunity for creativity."

-Dodge City's partnership between the Police Department and volunteer citizens has form a creative alliance to address needs of both the department and the community.
+Dodge City's partnership between the Police Department and volunteer citizens has formed a creative alliance to address needs of both the department and the community.
 The Auxiliary had been a key ingredient in changing perceptions and expectations in our community, reducing criminal activity, improving officer response time, and enhancing the safety of our officers and neighborhoods.